shahalam-dev/eboss_core/README.md

 #### Inserting data method

+This method will insert data into database.

 ```php
 $sql="INSERT into <rest of query>";
 $this->DB->insert($sql);
 ```

-This method will insert data into database

 #### Updating data method

+This method will update data into database and will return `1` if data will have updated otherwise 0.

 ```php
 $sql="UPDATE <table_name> SET <map column> WHERE <rest of clause>";
 $this->DB->update($sql);
 ```

-This method will update data into database and will return `1` if data will have updated otherwise 0.

 #### Fetching data method

+This method will fetch data from database and return the as array.

 ```php
 $sql="SELECT <rest of query> WHERE <rest of cluse>";
 $this->DB->select($sql);
 ```

-This method will fetch data from database and return the as array

 #### Deleting data method

+This method will delete data from database.

 ```php
 $sql="insert into <rest of query>";
 $this->DB->delete($sql);
 ```

-This method will delete data from database

 #### Retrive last inserted ID method

+This method will return latest inserted row id.

 ```php
 $this->DB->lastInsertedId($sql);
 ```

-This method will return latest inserted row id

 ---